JeffreyPanotes/azure-network-protocols/README.md

  </p>
 <p>

- Now that we have both virtual machines up and running we are going to connect to our Windows 10 vm using the remote desktop connection (RDP).
+ Now that we have both virtual machines up and running we are going to connect to our Windows 10 Virtual Machine using the remote desktop connection (RDP).

  </p>
 <br />